lulzzz/CookedRabbit/README.md

 Everything begins with the Demo client demonstrating MemoryLeaks.
 Storing IModels (RabbitMQ term for Channels) in container objects makes code prone to memory leaks, thus it is good to see how not to do things as well as how I do it.
 The examples in the CookedRabbit.Demo demonstrate very rudimentary usages of RabbitMQ.
 It's not supposed to be rocket science.
 The library is the simplification, removal, and abstraction of common usage code when wrapping RabbitMQ DotNetClient.
 It continues to add complexity and simplification at the same time in the RabbitBus & RabbitService.

 ### Configuring RabbitMQ Server First (if running Local)
-To Run, have Erlang 20.3 and Server RabbitMQ v3.7.5 installed locally and running first.
+To run .Demo locally, have Erlang 20.3 and Server RabbitMQ v3.7.5 installed locally and running first.
 Use the HTTP API management from RabbitMQ to verify communication is occurring.
+The WarmupAsync() will create the queue '001' to work with, if it doesn't exist, and send/receive a test message.

 ### NetFramework
 #### Solution requires Visual Studio 2017+, .NET 4.7.2 SDK installed, and using C# 7.2+ language features.